 MRO’s role is similar in both Canada and the United States.
 While the approval process varies between Manitoba and Saskatchewan, generally the NERC Reliability Standards are mandatory and enforceable in these provinces.

 Authority over electricity generation and transmission in Canada rests primarily with provincial governments.
-Both Manitoba and Saskatchewan have recognized NERC as an electric Reliability Standards-setting organization and have committed to supporting NERC and MRO in their respective roles.
-MRO has a memorandum of understanding with Saskatchewan.
+Both Manitoba and Saskatchewan have recognized NERC as an electric Reliability Standards setting organization and have committed to supporting NERC and MRO in their respective roles.
+MRO has a memorandum of understanding with Saskatchewan whose standard setting body is Saskatchewan Electric Reliability Authority (SERA).
+For current SERA Reliability Standards see their website.
 In Manitoba, MRO’s authority is provided within the Manitoba Hydro Act (C.C.S.M. c.
 H190, M.R.
-77/2018, Schedule 1 (Section 2)).
+77/2018, Schedule 1 (Section 2)) which also lists the current Reliability Standards.
 Both provinces work closely with MRO and the ERO.